craigmac/rocks.nvim/README.md

 > Plugins that utilise these directories may impact startup time
 > (if it has `ftdetect` or `plugin` scripts), so you may or may
 > not benefit from loading them lazily.

+### lockfile

+When installing or updating, `rocks.nvim` maintains a `rocks.lock` file, which pins all SemVer dependency versions for each plugin.
+You can check the lockfile into SCM.

 ## :package: Extending `rocks.nvim`